 Cheerful Shambhala Day!
 It’s the Eastern, or Tibetan New Year, also known as Losar.
 It’s time to dedicate our work (and play) to the benefit of others, including ourselves!
 May this year be of benefit.

-Here’s what the New Year of the Water Snake means for us.
+Here’s what the New Year of the Iron Ox means for us.

 Find a Shambhala Center near you: all are welcome, you don’t have to be Buddhist to celebrate this day.

 Come one, come all, dress to the nines—celebrate the dawn of a bright, young, strong and cheerful New Year.